Arts Challenge Unit 1 A & B

 Make sure you include these in your portfolio:

-- A report on your leadership project including reflections on your leadership skills, reflections on how well the project went and feedback from others
+• A report on your leadership project including reflection on now you developed your leadership skills, how well the project plan worked, the successes and challenges of the project and what you have learned and would do differently next time

 Download prompt sheets (in Word)